Thy Art Is Murder: 2008–2010: Line-up changes and The Adversary

 Following the breakout release of Infinite Death and two years of relentless national touring, it was announced in 2008 that van Ryn was departing from the group.
-It was initially claimed that he left the group due to creative differences (wanting to continue making deathcore instead of technical death metal) and an inability to keep up with their evolving technical sound.
-However it was later claimed in 2013 by his replacement Chris "CJ" McMahon that van Ryn was removed because "he couldn't sing [live] and he had a massive attitude problem."
+It was initially claimed that he left the group due to creative differences, namely guitarist Gary Markowski stating that his voice didn't fit into the band's later, more death metal-inspired sound.
+However, McMahon, the group's now former vocalist, explained in 2013 that van Ryn was removed because "he couldn't sing [anymore] and he had a massive attitude problem."

 Thy Art Is Murder searched for a year for a new vocalist, until finding Chris "CJ" McMahon from Sydney metalcore band Vegas in Ruins.
 The band were so impressed with his death growl vocals that he was incepted into the band during 2009.

 Bassist Mick Lowe replaced King shortly before the band began tracking demos for their first full-length album The Adversary.
 The demos recorded in 2009 included early versions of the songs "Engineering the Antichrist" and "Cowards Throne".
 In 2010, the group began recording the album's final recording sessions and released the album on 16 July 2010.

 Thy Art Is Murder supported the release of The Adversary with Canadian deathcore band Despised Icon's Australian leg of their Farewell Tour, which also included The Red Shore.